muzhouzhang/teaching/ess_2021_tips.md

     ## 10 E09000033 Westminster               utla     2021-08-11                    95
     ## # … with 97,297 more rows

-To join data, identical row identifiers have to be in the two datasets.
-`uk_mobility_by_type` does not have any standardized, code-based identifier, so we have to use city names instead.
-However, in `uk_covid`, Bristol is named as “Bristol, City of”, Edinburgh is named as “City of Edinburgh”, and Glasgow is named as “Glasgow City.”
-The code below uses `stringr::str_detect()` to modify `areaName` (to be matched to `region` in `uk_mobility_by_type` later) in `uk_covid` according to the following rule: for the observations whose `areaName` is detected to have the string `"Bristol"`, then just name their `areaName` as `"Bristol"`; for the observations whose `areaName` is detected to have the string `"Edinburgh"`, then just name their `areaName` as `"Edinburgh"`; for the observations whose `areaName` is detected to have the string `"Glasgow"`, then just name their `areaName` as `"Glasgow"`;
-for the observations that do not meet any of these aforementioned conditions, keep their `areaName` unchanged.
+To join data, identical row identifiers have to be present in the two datasets. `uk_mobility_by_type` does not have any standardized, code-based identifier, so we have to use city names instead.
+However, in `uk_covid`, Bristol is named as "Bristol, City of", Edinburgh is named as "City of Edinburgh", and Glasgow is named as "Glasgow City."
+The code below uses `stringr::str_detect()` to modify `areaName` (to be matched to `region` in `uk_mobility_by_type` later) in `uk_covid` according to the following rule: for the observations whose `areaName` includes the string `"Bristol"`, change the `areaName` to `"Bristol"`; for the observations whose `areaName` includes the string `"Edinburgh"`, change the `areaName` as `"Edinburgh"`; for the observations whose `areaName` includes the string `"Glasgow"`, change the `areaName` to `"Glasgow"`; for the observations that do not meet any of these conditions, keep their `areaName` unchanged.

 ``` r
 uk_covid %<>% mutate(areaName = case_when(